Mahāprajāpatī Gautamī: Past lives

-According to the Theri-apadāna, Gotamī started on the path of the Dhamma during the time of Padumuttara Buddha, when she was born to a wealthy family in Hamsavati.
+According to the Theri-apadāna, Gotamī started on the path of the Dhamma in a past life, during the time of Padumuttara Buddha, when she was born to a wealthy family in Hamsavati.
 She witnessed Padumuttara Buddha place his aunt, a bhikkhuni, in a senior position, and aspired to achieve the same position after providing offerings to the Buddha and his followers for seven days.
 Padumuttara Buddha said she would achieve her aspiration under Gautama Buddha.
 She was later reborn in the Tavatimsa heaven as a god.

 Gotamī then returned to the human realm as the leader of 500 female slaves.
-In that life, they encountered a group of 500 paccekabuddhas, for whom they built huts and provided food offerings for the duration of the rain retreat.
+In that life, they encountered a group of 500 paccekabuddhas who had no huts for the duration of the rain retreat.
+Gotamī asked the 500 female slaves to provide food offerings and convinced their husbands to build huts for the rain retreat.
 Following the rain retreat, Gotamī had her followers prepare robes for the paccekabuddhas.
-They continued to perform meritorious acts throughout their lives and were reborn as Tavatimsa gods.

-Gotamī's followers would follow her and attain liberation as bhikkhunis in the time of Gautama Buddha.
+In another rebirth, Gotamī is said to have given food alms to 500 paccekabuddhas near Varanasi.
+Gotamī and her followers continued to perform meritorious acts throughout their lives and were reborn as Tavatimsa gods.
+Gotamī's followers would follow her in each birth and attain liberation as bhikkhunis during the time of Gautama Buddha.

+"Mother of the Buddha" title

+In the Therī-apadāna (Mahāpajāpatigotamītherīapadāna, Thi Ap 17), a verse is attributed to Gotamī: